top of page

 The Michigan Air Line Trailway Management Council meets publicly each month to discuss trail management priorities, trail events and other developments.
 The meeting site rotates between Commerce Township and Wixom City Hall, but generally takes place on the 2nd Wednesday of the month, at 3pm.
 Members of the public are welcome to attend monthly Trail Council meetings.

-NEXT MEETING: Wednesday, May 8, 3pm, Commerce Township Hall
+NEXT MEETING: Wednesday, September 11, 3pm, Wixom City Hall

 Trail Manager